TheImagingSource/tiscamera/doc/pages/tcam-gstreamer.rst

 The format that can always be expected to work is `BGRx`.
 All other formats depend on the used device.

-.. todo:: Add cuda package name

 .. note::
-   When using tiscamera-dutils or ?????? with tcambin a version check is undertaken. tiscamera and tiscamera-dutils/????? are version locked, meaning their major.minor version have to match.
+   When using tcamdutils or tcamdutils-cuda with tcambin a version check is undertaken. tiscamera and tcamdutils/tcamdutils-cuda are version locked, meaning their major.minor version have to match.
    If a mismatch is detected, tcambin will disable the usage of the tcamdutils/tcamdutils-cuda element and notify you with a GStreamer warning log message and a GstBus message.
    This can be overwritten by manually setting `conversion-element` to the concerning element name.